Cheesefoot Head

 Parking: Cheesefoot Head car park, small but free - see the big brown sign on the A272 (Postcode: SO24 0HU - W3W: ///lawful.forgiving.ranked)

 On the downs above Winchester, the quirkily named Cheesefoot Head is an area of far reaching views with a network of paths including the South Downs Way.
-In the summer there are meadows of wildflowers and often fields of blue linseed.
-Baker and White have a coffee van and nearby roastery for all your refreshment needs.
+In the spring there are often fields of flowering crops like linseed and rapeseed.
+Baker and White have a coffee van for all your refreshment needs and if you scroll down this page, we have a shorter linear walk to their roastery tucked away in a gorgeous spot by The South Downs Way.

 The Route